tel: +48 22 499 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Potential hazard to health from tiny fragments of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, small elements of these magnets are able to complicate diagnosis in case of swallowing.
+• Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+It's also worth noting that small elements of these devices can complicate diagnosis when they are in the body.

 It is crucial not to allow the magnets to pinch together uncontrollably or place your fingers in their path as they attract to each other.